 So what does this mean in dollars?
-Assuming a median yearly salary of $53,924, a tax wedge of 29.8% works out to about $18,368 of an “average wage earner’s” salary in 2019, meaning the average Joe contributed that much to the federal government, according to OECD calculations.
+Assuming a median yearly salary of $53,924, a tax wedge of 28.3% works out to about $18,368 of an “average wage earner’s” salary, meaning the average worker contributed that much to the federal government, according to OECD calculations.

 The OECD tax wedge only includes these three taxes: income, Social Security, and Medicare.
 It doesn’t include the sales taxes that individuals regularly pay, nor property or vehicle taxes, nor even state income taxes.